JKardouh/AZE/README.md

 ## The functionalities include:
 * (x) registering Employees as Users & assigning UIDs
-* (x) login of exiting Users
+* (x) login of existing Users
 * (x) query unique employee ID
 * (x) defining start and end of worktime
 * (x) defining start and end of breaks
 * ( ) calculating work time including breaktime
-* ( ) calculationg total work time exluding the breaktime
+* ( ) calculating total work time exluding the breaktime
-* (x) the option to choose the workmode from a list ("office", "homeoffice", "vacation", "Sick Leave", "religious days", "time compensation")
+* (x) the option to choose the workmode from a list ("office", "homeoffice", "vacation", "sick Leave", "religious days", "time compensation")
 * ( ) viewing the collected data and calculated worktime in a seperate stage
 * ( ) entering and saving notes and defining work tasks